The very worrying establishment of a UK news and internet censor has been rushing through parliament with the

 There are doubts that the censor will be able to address all the issues anyway

-, the richest and most powerful publishers of all, Google, Facebook, and Twitter, are arguably exempt because they do not seek to exercise editorial control or indeed report news as part of a business model.
-It would be interesting to know whether
+and most powerful publishers of all, Google, Facebook, and Twitter, are arguably exempt because they do not seek to exercise editorial control or indeed report news as part of a business model.
+It would be interesting to know whether Miller views

-Miller views an algorithm as editorial control .
+an algorithm as editorial control .
 I suspect not, even though by most definitions it is just that.
-It was once the case that to reach a broad audience you needed an industrial publishing complex behind you, whereas now, you just need
+It was once the case that to reach a broad audience you needed an industrial publishing complex behind you, whereas now, you just need a mobile

 And the buzzards are already circling